Skip to content

 In this kernel, let’s walk through how to reduce frequent global memory access by using shared memory instead.

 In GPU memory architecture, it is faster to access shared memory due to lower latency.
-Each block has its own shared memory and all threads in a block can access it.
+Each block has its own shared memory and all threads in a block can access the same shared memory.
 And all blocks can access the same global memory.
 Each thread has access to its own unique register.

-For this implementation, let’s assign one block per row (as opposed to one thread per row in the naive kernel).
-These lines of code do that:
+For this implementation, let’s assign one block per row (as opposed to one thread per row in naive kernel).
+These lines of code do that for us:

 // one block per row